BTI-US/PhotoEditor/README.md

 <details><summary>Facing issues in applying Filter?</summary>
 <p>

-The filter effect is applied using `GlSurfaceView` and the implementation of this feature causing a lot of issues.
+The filter effect is applied using `GlSurfaceView` and the implementation of this feature causes a lot of issues.
 Need to think of some other alternative solution.
 Here is the issue [list](https://github.com/burhanrashid52/PhotoEditor/issues?q=is%3Aissue+is%3Aopen+filter).

 </p>
 </details>

-<details><summary>Does is support in other platforms (iOS, Web, Flutter)?</summary>
+<details><summary>Does it support for other platforms (iOS, Web, Flutter)?</summary>
 <p>

 No. Currently, the focus is on making the android library better.
 We don't have any plans for [other Platform](https://github.com/burhanrashid52/PhotoEditor/issues/24).